verdaccio/verdaccio/test/README.md

 }
 ```

-Then, import the feature and run the function within the main `describe` block.
+Then import the feature and run the function within the main `describe` block.

 ```js
 // index.spec.js